rxantos/tubras/tools/irrb/doc/export_panel.rst

 properly configured.

-**Binary Meshes** - Check box used to indicate whether or not to convert mesh files to the experimental ".irrbmesh" (binary .irrmesh) fromat.
+**Binary Meshes** - Check box used to indicate whether or not to convert mesh files to the experimental ".irrbmesh" (binary .irrmesh) format.
 This option will only appear if you have the imeshcvt utility installed and properly configured.
 For more information on the .irrbmesh format, see the section named "Binary Mesh Format".